-From the boroughs of New York to the pockets of personality in San Francisco, every city has its distinctive neighborhoods — and Birmingham, Alabama is full of charmers.
+From the boroughs of New York to the pockets of personality in San Francisco, every city has its distinctive neighborhoods.
+Birmingham, Alabama, is full of charmers.
 So if you’re thinking of moving to this southern gem of a city, here are some of the best neighborhoods in Birmingham, AL.

-The name probably gives it away, but for those who need lots of trees and a sweet neighborhood feel Forest Park is full of hundred-year-old trees on the northern slope of Red Mountain.
-Since the neighborhood offers an escape from the bustle of downtown, it boasts its own “downtown” on Clairmont Ave with a good selection of funky shops and eclectic restaurants.
+The name probably gives it away, but for those who need lots of trees and a sweet neighborhood feel, Forest Park is full of hundred-year-old trees on the northern slope of Red Mountain.
+The neighborhood offers a desirable escape from the bustle of downtown.
+It boasts its own “downtown” on Clairmont Ave, with a good selection of funky shops and eclectic restaurants.
 Most of the architecture is from the 1900s, so you won’t find many high-rise apartment buildings or high tech vibes here.

 Best for: families, young professionals who don’t want to live in the midst of the city hustle.

-Arguably one of the best neighborhoods for families in Birmingham, Crestline has a small-town feel: the neighborhood is comprised of three small villages tucked along Mountain Brook.
+Arguably one of the best neighborhoods for families in Birmingham, Crestline has a small-town feel.
+Three small villages make up this neighborhood, all tucked along Mountain Brook.
 Church Street connects them all, and groceries and the library are within walking distance for most Crestline residents.
 Residents can enjoy a true community feels with the added bonus of proximity to all that Birmingham has to offer.

 Tip: apparently Crestline Bagel Company is really good.
 Expect to see long lines at prime bagel times, though.